AhmedHazemOraby/BlockSphere/README.md

 Degrees and certificates are verified through smart contract interaction.

-Make sure to have a local Ethereum node or connect to Sepolia/Testnet.
+Make sure to have a local hardhat node.